Gigi Pritzker

 Gigi Pritzker (born 27 July 1962) is an American billionaire and film producer who is a member of the Pritzker family.

 Pritzker is co-founder of the film production and financing company Odd Lot Entertainment, producing several films including Rabbit Hole, Drive, and Hell or High Water.
 Pritzker has also produced for TV, including The Dragon Prince, which won the 2020 Emmy for Outstanding Children's Animated Series.

 Early life and education

 Jean Pritzker was born to the wealthy Pritzker family in Chicago, Illinois, the daughter of Marian "Cindy" (née Friend) and Jay Pritzker.
 Her maternal grandfather was Prague-born jurist Hugo Friend.
 Her father, along with his brothers, Robert and Donald Pritzker, diversified the Chicago-based family business, the Marmon Group.
 They created the Hyatt Hotel chain in 1957 and owned Braniff Airlines from 1983 until 1988, later divesting many assets.

-Pritzker graduated from North Shore Country Day School in Winnetka, Illinois, in 1980 and went on to receive a Bachelor of Arts (B.A.) in anthropology from Stanford University.
+Pritzker graduated from The Latin School of Chicago in Winnetka, Illinois, in 1980 and went on to receive a Bachelor of Arts (B.A.) in anthropology from Stanford University.